RakebYared/A2SV-web-track/task-8-auth/README.md

 !!!
 I used react because my pc kept crashing out when using nextjs. i tried everything but nothing was working!!!

-A simple React authentication app with signup, signin, and email verification.

 ## What it does